 How do you figure out whether you’re looking at a viral or bacterial infection?
 Most of the time, you can’t tell on your own.
 You’ll need additional evaluation from a health care professional, and often, lab tests to help sort out the difference.

 How you can treat bacterial infections

-Along with strep throat, bacteria are responsible for many other infections, including urinary tract infections, bronchitis, sinusitis, cellulitis, Lyme disease and tetanus.
+Along with strep throat, other common bacterial infections include urinary tract infections, bronchitis, sinusitis, cellulitis, Lyme disease and tetanus.
 If your health care provider diagnoses a bacterial infection, they can determine whether you need an antibiotic.
 “Some bacterial infections get better on their own, but that’s rare,” Dr. Price said.